Maschine MK3 is a groove production studio, drop controller, sampler, and sequencer, perfect for public and private studios.

 In any case, it’s a bit of a shortfall on Native’s part to deprive itself of a high-end machine that can be sold at 800 or 900 euros.

 Native Instruments is starting to lose its leading position in computer music.

-If Komplete was once the best for an incredibly ridiculous price, plugin publishers have clearly caught up with them with super aggressive offers and monthly subscriptions: Waves, Softube, SSL, UAD.
+If Komplete was once the best for an incredibly ridiculous price, plugin publishers have clearly caught up with them with super aggressive offers and monthly subscriptions: Waves, Softube, SSL, and UAD.

-The same thing for the synth part; Fm8, Absynth are getting old.
+The same thing for the synth part; Fm8, and Absynth are getting old.
 Massive X is not the revolution that was massive in its time.
 Guitar Rig is almost obsolete to the competition.
 There is Reaktor which offers really nice synths.

 It’s a shame because, at the time, I told myself that this box had incredible potential to become essential.

 Besides, one thing I noticed was that at the time, Native Instruments products lost very little of their value even years after their release…

 But now, a few months after its release, a product can easily drop by 20% compared to its new price.